 3. ESA poster on employment rights no longer required

-The ESA required a one page poster about employees’ rights be posted by the employer conspicuously in the workplace.
+The ESA required a one-page poster about employees’ rights is posted by the employer conspicuously in the workplace.
 This requirement has been scrapped too.

 Employers must now only give employees this information at the time of their hiring.
 The rationale: reducing administrative burden.